 We have concentrated our research and development efforts to date on a limited number of product candidates based on our ETB therapeutic platform and identifying our initial targeted disease indications.
 We have invested substantially all of our efforts and financial resources to identify, acquire and develop our portfolio of product candidates.
 Our future success is dependent on our ability to successfully further develop, obtain regulatory approval for, and commercialize one or more product candidates.
 We currently generate no revenue from sales of any products, and we may never be able to develop or commercialize a product candidate.
 We currently have one ETB product candidate, MT-3724, with three active clinical trials: one study is a phase I/II monotherapy study and two studies are phase IIa combination studies.
-A second ETB product candidate, MT-5111, for which an IND was accepted by the FDA, will have a Phase I study initiated in the third quarter of 2019, and the remainder of our product candidates are in preclinical development.
-MT-3724 has been administered in patients with non-Hodgkin's lymphoma.
+A second ETB product candidate, MT-3724 has been administered in patients with non-Hodgkin's lymphoma.
 This is only one of the multiple indications for which we plan to develop this product candidate.
 There can be no assurance that we will not experience problems or delays in developing our product candidates and that such problems or delays will not cause unanticipated costs, or that any such development problems can be solved.
 Additionally, our clinical and preclinical data to date are not validated and we have no way of knowing if after validation our clinical trial data will be complete and consistent.
 There can be no assurance that the data that we develop for our product candidates in our planned indications will be sufficient to obtain regulatory approval.